 The Council has worked hard in recent years to identify programs and receive grant funding for numerous capital and operational projects to enhance community wellbeing and lifestyle.

-A number of projects will be delivered or significantly advanced in the 2024/25 year as a result of successful grant submissions Council has lodged in recent years, with both the Federal and State Governments.
+Several projects will be delivered or significantly advanced in the 2024/25 year because of successful grant submissions Council has lodged in recent years, with both the Federal and State Governments.

 Benchmarking Internal Processes and Systems